sorm/sorm.github.com/Documentation.md

 `Boolean`, `Byte`, `Char`, `Double`, `Float`, `Int`, `Long`, `Short`

 #### String
-Strings support has a wrapped logic: if a `String` property is specified as part of some kind of key (unique, index) on a relational side it is represented as a `VARCHAR` and thus is limited to have a maximum length of only 256 characters, otherwise it is represented as by a `MEDIUMBLOB` which is limited to ~16MB of data.
+Strings support has a wrapped logic: if a `String` property is specified as part of some kind of key (unique, index) on a relational side it is represented as a `VARCHAR` and thus is limited to have a maximum length of only 256 characters, otherwise it is represented as by a `CLOB` which is generally limited to ~4GB of data.
+I hope that's enough.

 #### Option
 Supported